 However, there are two types of capital gains rates — long-term and short-term capital gains.
 Short-term capital gains tax applies if you sell your crypto after owning it for less than a year.
 What happens is that the profit of your sale is added to your taxable income for the year.

 But, if you hold on to your crypto for a year or more, you qualify for the long-term capital gains tax rate.
 These rates vary based on your income, but are typically more affordable than short-term capital gains tax rates.
 Using the example above, you’d qualify for the 15% capital gains tax rate, which would set your capital gains tax at about $1500.
+Note that the capital gain rate of 15% is only at a federal level and your state tax rate will be additional.

 This means you’d save roughly $700 in crypto taxes by waiting and selling after a year (assuming you’d make the same profit).
+You will always have to pay capital gains taxes but

 3. Offset your gains with losses